Dead - Death - Obituary News : Co-founder Of Magic Castle Dies At 92 - Celebrities Deaths

 Passed Away – Dead – Died – Cause of Death News.

-Milton Larsen, co-founder of the Magic Castle in Hollywood, passed away on Sunday at the age of 92.
-Larsen, along with his brother and sister-in-law, transformed a dilapidated mansion into a private club for magicians, which became an iconic destination for top magicians and their fans from around the world.
+Milton Larsen, who co-founded the Magic Castle and transformed a run-down Hollywood mansion into an iconic private club that drew top magicians and their fans from around the world, died on Sunday.
+He was 92.

 Early Life and Career

-In the 1950s, Larsen spotted a turreted residence from the window of a TV studio on Hollywood Boulevard and Highland Avenue, and he tracked down the owner.
-The Edwardian-style manor house with French and Gothic elements had fallen into disrepair, with shutters dangling and a yard overcome with weeds.
-Larsen convinced the owner to sell the property and shared his crazy idea of turning it into a club for magicians.

-After his father’s death, Larsen and his family saw an opportunity to realize his father’s dream of opening a club for magicians.
-They launched the Magic Castle on January 2, 1963, offering free membership into what they called the Academy of Magical Arts to subscribers of the magic magazine Genii.
-The academy is now a nonprofit with its headquarters at the Magic Castle and over 6,000 members from 40 countries.
+The club they formed on January 2, 1963 offered free membership Subscribers to the magic magazine Genii into what they called the Academy of Magical Arts.
+The Academy is now a non-profit organization based in the Magic Castle and has more than 6,000 members from 40 countries.

-The Magic Castle became a popular destination for celebrities such as Cary Grant, Muhammad Ali, Johnny Depp, and Ryan Gosling.
-Visitors were treated to the property’s unique decor, including stained glass windows, secret passageways, and talking urinals, as well as a strict dress code that required coats and ties for men.
+The club attracted those who could perform, those who preferred to watch and celebrities like Cary Grant, Muhammad Ali, Johnny Depp and Ryan Gosling.
+All visitors were treated to the property’s unique decor — stained glass windows, secret passageways, talking urinals — and the strict dress code, which required coats and ties for men.

-The club’s small-audience live shows practiced by magicians were often questioned as to whether they could survive in an age of celebrity performers with highly produced television specials.
-However, Larsen was adamant that live shows would always have a place in the world of magic.
-“As long as there are people to be fooled, there will be magicians to fool them,” he said.

-In recent years, the Magic Castle has undergone changes after allegations of sexual harassment, groping, and racism were detailed in a 2020 investigation by the Los Angeles Times.
-The nonprofit overhauled its board, and video game mogul Randy Pitchford, a magic enthusiast and club member, bought the club in April 2022 and installed Larsen’s niece, Erika, as president.
+After a 2020 Times investigation uncovered detailed allegations of sexual harassment, harassment and racism at the Magic Castle, the nonprofit overhauled its board of directors.
+Video game mogul Randy Pitchford, a magic enthusiast and club member, bought the club in April 2022 and installed Erika Larsen as president.

-At an awards ceremony last week marking the 60th anniversary of the club, Larsen was given a thunderous standing ovation.
-“This was a man who had a life full up to the very last minute,” said Michael Albright, the Magic Castle’s creative director.
+At the awards ceremony last week, Milton Larsen received “a thunderous standing ovation…This was a man whose life was full to the very last minute,” said Michael Albright, the Magic Castle’s creative director.

-Larsen is survived by his wife, Arlene, his niece Erika, and his nephew, Dante.
+Larsen has often been asked if the type of small-audience, old-fashioned live shows practiced at his club could survive in an era of prominent performers with lavishly produced television specials.
+He was persistent.

+“There’s something special about seeing a magician live,” he told the Times, adding, “As long as there are people to fool, there will be magicians to fool.”

 - Magic Castle co-founder